Naveduran/mandala_creator/README.md

 - Work on multiple mandalas using tabs and local storage instead of memory
 - Conditional format undo and redo buttons
 - Pre-charge the mandala drawing
-- Improving [Accesibility](https://wave.webaim.org/), and check screen reader functionalities
+- Improving [accesibility](https://wave.webaim.org/), and check screen reader functionalities
 - Allow changing the angle of each layer (requires to draw each figure instead of using polar)
 - Automatic testing with [mocha](https://mochajs.org/)

 ## Reported bugs

-- a pair number of lines is drawn as half of them, but darker 4,6,8
+- A pair number of lines is drawn as half of them, but darker 4,6,8
-- too much trigger of save history when pick colors
+- Picking a color can trigger multiple changes in history

 ## Credits

+Thanks to [p5](https://p5js.org/) to inspire artists to create their own tools top make art, and make it easier and accesible for them.

 Thanks to [Monica](https://www.linkedin.com/in/monica-vera-duran-91b46b278/) and [Nicolas](https://www.linkedin.com/in/nicolasopf/) for playing and testing this app when it was yet an idea.

-Thanks to [icons8]() for free icons.
+Thanks to [icons8](https://icons8.com/) for free icons.